dorneanu/roam/content/books/stolen_focus.md

 > achieve?’
 Presumably, they want children to learn.
 ‘I just can’t see where these
 > people get their insights from, because all the evidence shows it’s the other
 > way round: our brains are more supple, more plastic, more creative’ when we have
-> had the chance to ‘learn through play.
-The primary technology for learning is
+> had the chance to ‘learn through play. **The primary technology for learning is
-> play.
+> play**.
 You learn to learn in play.
 And in a world where information is always
 > changing, why do you want to fill their heads with information?
 We have no idea
 > what the world will be in twenty years.
 Surely we want to be creating brains
 > that are adaptable, and have the capacity to assess context, and can be thinking